,

 Where the gin is zen, with expert barmen,

-So the the trendy glamorous people can
+So the trendy glamorous people can

 trample all over me – again